Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Well yes, you can buy it, but here where I live, a 1 kg tub is typically $11-18 and a small 1 lb tub is $7-9.
-When you can buy a 4L jug of whole milk for about $5 and make 2 lbs of cheese, it’s an easy choice for me.
+You can buy a 4L jug of whole milk for about $5 and make 2 lbs of cheese.
+The value and flavour are big wins!

 Aside from the cost, the flavour is so much creamier and fresh compared to the store bought stuff, which I often find to be quite sour tasting in comparison.